-Bailey is 12 year old male Cairn Terrier whose owners decided that he had to be euthanized because he was marking the toys of their new human baby.
+Bailey is a 10 year old male Cairn Terrier whose owners decided that he had to be euthanized because he was marking the toys of their new human baby.
 Fortunately for Bailey, the vet contacted CRUSA and convinced the owners to spare Bailey’s life and surrender him to CRUSA instead.
 Bailey is easy to train and eager to please.
 His energy varies from high to relaxed and mellow.
 He's not a big eater, more of a grazing eater, although he does favor treats once he gets settled in and adjusted to his new surroundings.
 He has no issues about food, toys, or crate territory.
 He likes to sleep in his foster Dad’s bed.

 I Am Housetrained!